nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Improve Video Processing {{since '10.1'}}

-The video info (duration, format, etc.) is now computed by an asynchronous work to avoid loading the blob and running ffmpeg-info synchronously.
+The video info (duration, format, etc.) is now computed by an asynchronous work to avoid loading the blob and running `ffmpeg-info` synchronously.
 This work, in turn, schedules two asynchronous works to process the video storyboard and conversions.

 As a consequence, the user might not have the video info in the UI immediately after creating / updating a Video document, needing to refresh the page once the asynchronous work is done.
-This changes allows a better behaviour when bulk importing videos.
+This change allows a better behaviour when bulk importing videos.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24316](https://jira.nuxeo.com/browse/NXP-24316).